TopolSys/fire/README.md

 # FIRE
-Fire (Format Independent Routing Environment) is a router that designed in a way towards eliminating dependency of input format.
+Fire (Format Independent Routing Environment) is a global router that designed in a way towards eliminating dependency of input format.
 Highlights of Fire:

 + deterministic parallelization
 + depends only on stable C++ version